FlowerSuNa/Ad_Tracking_Project/05_Conclusion.md

 <br>

 Performance was different depending on machine learning methods and the features used.
 The method with the best performance is **LightGBM**.
+The features used are black_ip, gap_app, black_app, gap_device, gap_os, gap_channel, black_channel, click_gap.

 <br>